We're here to help

 While this means the UK domiciliary care industry can expect healthy demand in the future, it’ll need to overcome the shortfalls in long-term public funding and recruitment that have hampered its growth.

 Delays clog up the system in the meantime.
-In August 2023, around 470,000 people were awaiting assessment, review, or the start of a care service.
-While almost a quarter (24%) of late discharges from hospital are due to patients awaiting domiciliary care.
+In August 2024, around 400,000 people were awaiting assessment, review, or the start of a care service.

 Another problem is that people leaving hospital need more complex care than before the COVID-19 pandemic.
 In fact, 56% of domiciliary care providers agree that more complex tasks are now being commissioned by the NHS.